top of page

 You’re always 0.1 second behind

 Not only does your brain not remember much, but it is always behind.
-In fact, you never have in your life experienced the present.
-What you’ve been feeling, hearing, seeing, and tasting your entire life is what your brain anticipates or guesses to be the present, based on what happened 0.1 second ago.
+You never have experienced the present in your life.
+What you’ve been feeling, hearing, seeing, and tasting your entire life is what your brain anticipates or guesses to be the present based on what happened 0.1 second ago.

 What’s the big deal about 0.1 second?
 A baseball thrown at 80 mph travels about 12 feet in 0.1 second.
 If the baseball hitter’s brain were 0.1 second behind, he’d miss the ball by 12 feet every time.